+Is the site of particular recreational value?
+Is it used for sports, or informal recreation such as dog walking?
+How long has it been used, and who has access?
+Is the site of particular value for its tranquillity?
 Is the site secluded?
 Has the site been recognised as tranquil, for example through the CPRE's tranquillity maps?